 The NorthShore Neurological Institute’s multidisciplinary specialists are nationally renowned in the medical and surgical treatment of these tumors.
 Our board-certified neurologists and neurosurgeons are among the most experienced in the country, providing expert diagnosis and innovative treatment options to patients with pituitary and other intracranial tumors such as gliomas, meningiomas and schwannomas.

-Symptoms such as headaches, blurred or double vision, or growth problems due to the over or under secretion of hormones can indicate the presence of a pituitary tumor.
+Pituitary tumor symptoms include headaches, blurred or double vision, or growth problems due to the over or under secretion of hormones.
 Our qualified specialists perform thorough physical examinations, including vision and hormone testing.
-They also employ advanced imaging tests such as magnetic resonance imaging (MRI) to accurately diagnose and develop appropriate treatment plans.
+They also employ advanced imaging tests such as magnetic resonance imaging (MRI) to accurately diagnose and develop appropriate pituitary tumor treatment plans.

 Our pituitary tumor experts closely collaborate with colleagues from the Neurological Institute’s Brain and Spine Tumor Program.
-They can easily call upon the program’s highly specialized knowledge of neuro-oncologists (subspecialist neurologists and neurosurgeons), neuroradiologists, physiatrists and radiation oncologists, depending on each patient’s unique situation.
+They can easily call upon the program’s highly specialized knowledge of neuro-oncologists (subspecialist neurologists and neurosurgeons), neuroradiologists, physiatrists and radiation oncologists, depending on each patient’s unique situation and relevant pituitary tumor symptoms.

 Most patients with pituitary tumors only require surveillance of the tumor’s growth and are followed by our capable experts.
 Some may benefit from medications or radiation therapy, including advance stereotactic radiosurgery, to shrink their tumors.
 Endoscopic surgery to remove the tumor is another option, especially if the tumor puts pressure on the optic nerves.
 This critical situation can lead to gradual vision loss, usually beginning with peripheral vision.